Hendrix-CS/csci320/index.md

 ## <a name="projects">Projects</a>

 A total of 12 projects will be assigned throughout the semester; approximately one project per week.
-Each project

-Approximately one project will be assigned per week.

-Every Tuesday, a project will be assigned.
-Students may complete projects individually or in teams of two.
-In most projects, students will program their robots to perform a task using a new concept introduced that week, potentially incorporating other concepts covered in previous weeks.
-Each project will typically be due the following Tuesday, with a brief video presentation given in class.
-Some time will typically be available every Thursday during the class period for work on that week's project.

-### Project Reports
-For each project, each student (even if part of a team) should submit an individual project report.
-Each report includes the following:
-* A project log, which includes the following for every work session:
-  * Date of the work session, including start and end times.
-  * Goals for the session.
-  * Brief descriptions of activities undertaken.
-  * Observations of activities.
-  * Assessment of the degree to which session goals were met.
-* Answers to project-specific questions.
-* A conclusion detailing the degree of success of the project.

-### Project Presentations

-On the due date of each project, each team will play a video in class.
-The video should meet the following constraints:
-* It must be between 80 and 90 seconds in duration.
-  * For team projects, the video should be 160 to 180 seconds in duration.
-* It should include brief narration of the strategy for the project.
-* It should demonstrate the student's robots performing the required tasks for the week's project.
-Narration should contextualize each demonstrated activity.
+Each submission will be assessed as either **Partial** or **Complete**.
+The criteria for these assessments will be given for each assignment.

+Each student should have a [GitHub](https://github.com/) account.
+For each programming project, the student should create a **private** GitHub repository to store the project.
+The student should add [Dr. Ferrer](https://github.com/gjf2a) as a contributor to the project.
+When the project is due, he will download the repository onto his own machine for grading.

 ## <a name="finalproject">Final Project</a>
-In the last three weeks of the semester, each student will undertake a final project.
+Towards the end of the semester, each student will undertake a final project.
+There are two primary options for the final project:
-In this final project, you will build and program a robot that fulfills a contextualized purpose.
-A public demonstration will be made of the robot's capabilities, and a paper reflecting upon lessons learned will be submitted as well.
-In keeping with the Odyssey Special Project guidelines, the project will require at least 30 hours of work.
-As with the other course projects, final projects may be undertaken either individually or in teams of two.
+1. **Expository Project**
+  * Research two different operating systems.
+  * Discuss the motivation for creating each operating system.
+  * Discuss how each operating system addresses the topics of Virtualization, Concurrency, and Persistence.
+  * Discuss the similarities and differences between them, especially in light of the motivation for their creation.
+2. **Programming Project**:
+  * Implement a working program that extends our exploration of any topic from the course.
+  * Write a short paper describing the program's purpose and the degree to which it fulfills that purpose.

+Each student will orally present their final project during the Final Exam period for the course, on Monday, May 10, 2021 from 2-5 pm.

 ## <a name="participation">Class Participation</a>

-### Presentation Questions
-* Students should be prepared to answer questions after their video presentation concludes.
-* Each student is expected to ask one question on each class day that includes presentations.

 ### Office Hours
 * Each student should schedule and attend at least three online Office Hour meetings with the instructor at some point during the semester.

 ## <a name="grading">Specifications Grading</a>
-Each assignment is graded on a pass-fail basis.
-To earn a passing grade, the assignment must be substantively complete; minor imperfections are perfectly acceptable.
-Final course grades are earned based on completed passing assignments, as follows:
+Each assignment is graded as **Missing**, **Partial**, or **Complete**.
+Criteria for the latter two categories will be specified for each assignment.
+Final course grades are earned based on cumulative assignment outcomes:

 * To earn an A in the course, a student will:
-  * Complete all nine projects
-  * Complete the final project
+  * **Complete** the final project and **Complete** at least 10 other projects.
+  * No **Missing** projects
+  * Schedule and attend at least three Office Hours meetings
   * Submit a course feedback form
-  * Ask six presentation questions
-  * Schedule and attend at least three Office Hours meetings
 * To earn a B in the course, a student will:
-  * Complete any seven projects
+  * One of the following:
-  * Complete the final project
+    * **Complete** the final project and **Complete** at least 7 other projects
+    * **Partial** completion of the final project, and **Complete** at least 10 other projects
+  * At most two **Missing** projects
+  * Schedule and attend at least two Office Hours meetings
   * Submit a course feedback form
-  * Ask four presentation questions
-  * Schedule and attend at least two Office Hours meetings
 * To earn a C in the course, a student will:
-  * Complete any five projects
+  * One of the following:
-  * Complete the final project
+    * **Complete** the final project and **Complete** at least 4 other projects
+	* **Partial** completion of the final project, and **Complete** at least 7 other projects
+	* **Missing** final project, and **Complete** at least 10 other projects
+  * At most four **Missing** projects
+  * Schedule and attend at least one Office Hours meeting
   * Submit a course feedback form
-  * Ask two presentation questions
-  * Schedule and attend at least one Office Hours meeting
 * To earn a D in the course, a student will:
+  * One of the following:
+    * **Complete** the final project, and up to eight **Missing** projects
+	* **Partial** completion of the final project, and up to six **Missing** projects
-  * Complete any four projects
+	* **Missing** final project, and up to four **Missing** projects

 ### Revising submitted work
-If a submitted project is not of sufficient quality to receive a passing grade:
+If a submitted project receives a **Partial** assessment:
-* The instructor will give feedback identifying revisions that, if applied, would result in a passing grade.
+* The instructor will give feedback identifying revisions that, if applied, would result in a **Complete** assessment.
 * The student will schedule and attend an Office Hours meeting to discuss the necessary revisions and establish a deadline for their submission.
-* If the student submits the revisions by the agreed deadline, the revised project will receive a passing grade.
+* If the student submits the revisions by the agreed deadline, the revised project will receive a **Complete** assessment.

 ## <a name="latedays">Late Policy</a>
-If a student needs an extension, the instructor must be notified by email by 4 pm on the day prior to the due date.
+If a student needs an extension, the instructor must be notified by email or Teams message by 4 pm on the day prior to the due date.
 This notification email must state the duration of the requested extension.
 The instructor reserves the right to decline a request for an extension, but the intention is that most requests for extensions will be granted.

-## <a name="equipment">Equipment</a>
-Each student will be issued the following equipment:
-* One robot kit, containing:
-  * Two motors and wheels
-  * A battery case
-  * A plexiglas chassis
-* One breadboard
-* One motor control chip
-* One Arduino board

-This equipment should be returned to the instructor at the end of the semester.
-Students will be billed for any unreturned equipment.

-Each student will need to supply a smartphone or tablet running the Android operating system.
-Students for whom this presents a difficulty should contact the instructor, who will investigate possible arrangements.